 20km grid cable, totalling an estimated 2.5%.
-Refer to Section x.x for details.
-Wake losses Wake losses for plant size of 50MW N to 100MW are estimated as 6.0%.
-Refer to Section x.x for details. lo change.
+Wake losses Wake losses for plant size of 50MW to No change.
 No change.
-Plant availability a: tir lo change.
-But as the eet average plant vailability improves with me, then this figure will lso change. Ü
+50MW are estimated as 6.0%.
+Plant availability Wind plant availability is typically 97%.
+No change.
+But as the No change. fleet average plant availability improves with time, and then this figure will also change.